tomjoht/tomjoht.github.io/_posts/2017/3/2009-03-06-adobe-framemaker-2017-doc-time-and-tools.md

 If you go the docs-as-code route, you end up spending a lot of time configuring and setting up tools.
 In some scenarios, such as with contributing engineers interacting on GitHub, the docs-as-code tooling can be worthwhile.
 But in many other situations, these alternative tools can end up being a time sink with a sub-professional output.

-Companies prefer their employees to spend time focusing on their products, not tinkering around with third-party tools.
+Companies prefer their employees to spend time focusing on documentation for their products, not on tinkering around with third-party tools.
 At the end of the day, your company judges your worth by the quality of the documentation you produce.
 They could care less whether you implemented a workflow using version control tools and Markdown.
 Companies need to empower users with the right information to make users successful with their products.
 This is the bottom line in technical communication.

 If you want to enable productivity with content authoring, check out time-tested tools like Adobe FrameMaker.
-FrameMaker has a large communities of users (see the recent [Content Wrangler Benchmarking survey][3] and [WritersUA Tools survey][4] for evidence of its popularity).
+FrameMaker has a large community of users (see the recent [Content Wrangler Benchmarking survey][3] and [WritersUA Tools survey][4] for evidence of its popularity).
 It is also a mature product with 14 major releases.
 FrameMaker is a tool that is designed from the ground up to support tech comm workflows and scenarios.

 <a href="http://www.adobe.com/products/framemaker.html?sdid=KVGRV6V5&mv=other&promoid=70114000002CZxcAAG"><button type="button" class="btn btn-info">Download a trial of FrameMaker 2017</button></a>

 [1]: http://idratherbewriting.com/2016/02/27/retrospective-on-the-good-and-bad/